Elahe Vahdani

 News:

-• I defended my Ph.D. thesis in Computer Science at The City University of New York.
+December 2023 I defended my Ph.D. thesis in Computer Science at The City University of New York, with a focus on Deep Learning-Based Human Action Understanding in Videos.

-• I completed an internship at Dataminr as a Research Science Intern in Fall 2021.
+Fall 2021 I completed an internship at Dataminr as a Research Science Intern.

-• I completed an internship at Expedia Group as a Data Science Intern in Summer 2021.
+Summer 2021 I completed an internship at Expedia Group as a Data Science Intern.

 Research Projects